Rock History May 13

-1967, The Monkees second album More Of The Monkees, went to No.1 on the charts.
-In 1967 only four albums reached No.1; The Sound Of Music which spent 17 weeks at No.1, The Beatles Sgt Pepper”s, 25 weeks at No.1 and The Monkees” first and second albums spent 9 weeks at No.1.
+1967, The Monkees second album More Of The Monkees, went to number one on the charts.
+In 1967 only four albums reached the top spot.
+The Sound Of Music spent seventeen weeks at number one, The Beatles Sgt Pepper’s, 25 weeks, and The Monkees’ first and second albums spent nine weeks at number one.

 1967, The Who played at the Shoreline Hotel in Bognor Regis, West Sussex, England.

-1967, The Supremes scored their 10th No.1 single with “The Happening” It was the last single to be released as the Supremes, from now on they were known as Diana Ross and the Supremes.
+1967, The Supremes scored their tenth number one single with “The Happening”.
+It was the last single to be released as the Supremes.
+After then, they were known as Diana Ross and the Supremes.

 1968, John Lennon and Paul McCartney gave a series of interviews to help launch Apple Corps in the US.